 People send me things.
 Today it is a curious graph of the number of supernovae (dying stars) discovered versus the HadCRUT temperature data since 1960.
 There’s a good correlation.
 So at first glance you might conclude...

-- Popular Related Tags: supernova, science, nasa, astronomy, news, supernovae, space, chandra x-ray observatory, pulsars, nasa ames research center
+- Popular Related Tags: supernova, science, astronomy, news, nasa, space, chandra x-ray observatory, supernovae, nasa ames research center, exploding star

 - Search for "supernova" on our Eco Web Search